tonyest/Prospress/readme.txt

 Publishing and trade - two prosperous human endeavours.
 WordPress advances the first, Prospress the second.

-You can add an auction marketplace to your WordPress site with Prospress.
+How?
+Prospress adds an auction marketplace to your WordPress site.

 After a 30 second install, your community can post auctions, make bids, give each other feedback and make payments to each other.